QiuyanGuo/Emergency-Room-Simulation/README.md

 ### Findings:
 - We did need to change the assumptions several times based on the simulation outcomes during the process
 - With each set of numbers, the results remain stable after 20000 times of simulations
-- After analyzing the output data, we found:
+- When utilization results > 1, it's highly possible that patients need to wait nurse and doctor, but not necessarily
--- When utilization results > 1, it's highly possible that patients need to wait nurse and doctor, but not necessarily -- The higher the utilization rates go, the longer patients tend to wait
+- The higher the utilization rates go, the longer patients tend to wait

 ### Tasks:
 - Time distribution, Utilization calculation - Nanzhu Liu